 If you are looking to get rid of rodents from your Memphis property, the professionals at Dart Pest, Lawn & Wildlife are here to help.
-Our EPA trained and certified technicians will resolve your rodent issues once and for all!
-Our affordable on-going services protect people, homes, and yards from mice, rats, and our area's most common pests.
+Our EPA-trained and certified technicians will resolve your rodent issues once and for all!
+Our comprehensive rodent control services protect people, homes, and yards from mice, rats, and our area's most common pests.
 To learn more about our exceptional residential or commercial pest control services, reach out to Dart Pest today!

 How can I prevent rodents in the future?

-Utilize the following tips to help keep rodents out of your Memphis Metro area property:
+Utilize the following tips to help keep rodents out of your Memphis property:

 Seal openings in the foundation, exterior walls, and roofline using caulk or wood filler.